BuildOnViction/docs/docs/get-started/started.md

 If you do not want to support a masternode you voted for, you can unvote it by clicking the `Unvote` button on the masternode's page and enter the amount of TOMO you want to unvote.

-After unvoting, your TOMO is still locked in the smart contract for around 2 days before you are able to withdraw.
+After unvoting, your TOMO is still locked in the smart contract for 48 hours before you are able to withdraw.

 ## How to Withdraw